KiltedCode/khandaria-campaign/sessions/2020/2020-06-18-fact-finding.md

 maybe bards, since they need lower level
 maybe `Rin` if she's grown in power

-`Belsarin` realizes spiritual weapon can hammer while he holds metal with two hands
+`Belsaran` realizes spiritual weapon can hammer while he holds metal with two hands

 Things seem calmer about the dwarves, from adventurers know difference between Duergar and dwarves